hi3uuu/vhoney/README.md

 <a name="firstrun"></a>
 ## First Run
 The installation requires very little interaction, only a locale and keyboard setting have to be answered for the basic linux installation.
 While the system reboots maintain the active internet connection.
-The vHoney installer will start and ask you for an installation type, password for the **tsec** user and credentials for a **web user**.
+The vHoney installer will start and ask you for an installation type, password for the **vhoney** user and credentials for a **web user**.
 Everything else will be configured automatically.
 All docker images and other componenents will be downloaded.
 Depending on your network connection and the chosen installation type, the installation may take some time.
 With 250Mbit down / 40Mbit up the installation is usually finished within 15-30 minutes.

 Once the installation is finished, the system will automatically reboot and you will be presented with the vHoney login screen.
 On the console you may login with:

-- user: **[tsec or user]** *you chose during one of the post install methods*
+- user: **[vhoney or user]** *you chose during one of the post install methods*
 - pass: **[password]** *you chose during the installation*

 All honeypot services are preconfigured and are starting automatically.

-You can login from your browser and access the Admin UI: `https://<your.ip>:64294` or via SSH to access the command line: `ssh -l tsec -p 64295 <your.ip>`
+You can login from your browser and access the Admin UI: `https://<your.ip>:64294` or via SSH to access the command line: `ssh -l vhoney -p 64295 <your.ip>`

-- user: **[tsec or user]** *you chose during one of the post install methods*
+- user: **[vhoney or user]** *you chose during one of the post install methods*
 - pass: **[password]** *you chose during the installation*

 You can also login from your browser and access the Web UI: `https://<your.ip>:64297`